kredar/kredar.github.io/_posts/2021-07-30-Books-I-recommend.md

 ---

 I love to read.
 When I was younger, I was mostly reading fantasy and sci-fi books.
 It all changed when I read my first nonfiction book.
 I don't remember why, but I read "The Power of Habit" by Charles Duhigg, and I loved it.
 It was easy to read, had great true-life stories, and I saw that it could change my own life.
 I couldn't stop talking about it; I talked about it with my family, friends, and coworkers.
 I have to admit - it didn't change my life but definitely affected it and got me thinking about good and bad habits in my life and how to control them.
 Later I read several of Malcolm Gladwell's books and liked them.
-Nowadays, I mostly read nonfiction books and mostly around [product management](https://www.artkreimer.com/books/books_for_pms/), leadership, management, and psychology.
+Nowadays, I mostly read nonfiction books and mostly around [Product Management](https://www.artkreimer.com/Must-read-Books-for-Product-Managers/), leadership, management, and psychology.

 I have divided this list into three categories: